 Review by Frank Plowright

-As seen at the beginning of the title strip, Willie has annoyed local toff Sir Arthur Brockley by objecting to a planning application.
+To begin the title strip, Willie annoys local toff Sir Arthur Brockley by objecting to a planning application.
 Sir Arthur doesn’t know his son’s gangster reputation, only that he constantly wants new schemes financed, and generally turns him down.
 The murder frame of the title is Jake Brockley’s way of inheriting his father’s fortune and having old enemy Willie pay the price.
-As ever, it’s a clever plot, this time hinging on how Willie’s fingerprints can be somewhere he wasn’t.
+It’s a clever plot hingeing on how Willie’s fingerprints can be somewhere he wasn’t.
 We know Brockley hangs out with a film effects specialist, but it still takes some figuring out, and even when everything seems to have been tied up neatly O’Donnell has further surprises in store.

 ‘Fraser’s Story’ concerns the assistant to Modesty’s secret service contact Sir Gerald Tarrant, who’s learned the whereabouts of a traitor responsible for over a hundred deaths during the Cold War, including the woman Fraser loved.
-It’s a clever use of changed political priorities after the real world collapse of the Soviet Union, and Randle has become influential in the Russian criminal organisations.
-It’s a plot where the suspense is heightened by a target’s awareness that Modesty and Willie are heading his way.
-Sharper readers will also figure something else out, but it’s something O’Donnell wants us to suspect.
-It’s not the only aspect he dangles, and it’s an emotionally drenched plot, but one where the bigger moments are unusually predictable.
+It’s a clever use of changed political priorities after the real world collapse of the Soviet Union, and Randle has become influential in Russian criminal organisations.
+The suspense is heightened by a target’s awareness that Modesty and Willie are heading his way.
+Sharper readers will figure something else out, but it’s something O’Donnell wants us to suspect.
+It’s not the only aspect he dangles, and while emotionally drenched, the bigger moments are unusually predictable.

 A trip back to Modesty’s youth opens ‘Tribute of the Pharoah’.
 She’s remembering an old Hungarian man named Lob who educated her as they travelled, particularly about a tribe called the Kush who successfully rebelled against their Egyptian rulers in ancient times and actually took over Egypt for sixty years.
 Modesty and Willie decide to return to Sudan and a tomb she once briefly lived in, and in a nice touch O’Donnell also returns to Willie’s youth, adding extra colour via the introduction of the formidable Mrs Prendergast, former administrator of the orphanage where he was raised.
 In her presence he reverts to a scared fourteen year old child.
 It develops into a hunt for treasure hidden for almost two thousand years, and a race against greedy thugs.